-We had a great time testing out the new Gibson G-45 for this test.
-This updated model is part of the new Gibson Generation collection, which are a group of no frills guitars that sacrifice embellishments for quality craftsmanship and high end materials.
+We had a great time testing out the new Gibson G-45 (full review here).
+This updated model is part of the new Gibson Generation Collection, a group of no-frills guitars that sacrifice embellishments for quality craftsmanship and high-end materials.

 Its “advanced response” profile neck was made from Utile, which is a more sustainable mahogany alternative.
 We found it to be exceptionally comfortable in the hand, causing no fatigue whether we played rhythm or lead.

 As far as build quality was concerned, this guitar is heirloom quality.
-While it isn’t the flashiest acoustic, it’s made from choice cuts of wood, is finished in a beautiful satin nitro lacquer.
+While it isn’t the flashiest of acoustic guitars, it’s made from choice cuts of solid wood and is finished in a beautiful satin nitro lacquer.
 We found that tuning stability was excellent, and intonation was dead on.